avibe948/HackerNews/README.md

  StoryDetailsUrl: The URL of the story details
  BestStoryIdsCacheExpiration: BestStoryIds Cache Expiration policy in seconds StoryDetailsCacheExpiration StoryDetails Cache Expiration policy in seconds

+ "HackerNewsApiSettings": {
+   "HackerNewsStoryProviderSettings": {"$ref": "#/HackerNewsStoryProviderSettings"},
+   "ForceReSortBestStoryIds": false
+ }

 ForceReSortBestStoryIds: If set to true ,the Stories Controller will not assume that the stories returned from the url call to Hacker news are sorted
       (Looking at the reponse of the Hacker news BestStoriesUrl the returned json appears to be  sorted already by the highest score so there may be no need to re-sort , hence this flag allows to avoid double sorting)